 Exploring your faith and others

-Union values religion as a crucial part of cultural diversity and student identity and is dedicated to building religious fluency among students.
-Multiple religious and spiritual groups thrive on campus, and the College has several spiritual advisers (listed below) to offer guidance and support to students.
+Multiple religious and spiritual groups thrive on campus, and the College has several faith leaders/advisors (listed below) to offer guidance and support to students.

 Bonnie Cramer, Director of Hillel